 I bet the poor woman didn’t stand a chance…….
 In my SIGNIFICANT experience she still needs some help in that department, maybe a full strength (hundreds of them) male voice choir would do if you get my drift, preferably from Wales.

-Not sure I’m actually looking forward to sitting through this one truth be told………I’ll definitely need a few Mince Pies laced with Brandy afterwards.
+Not sure I’m actually looking forward to sitting through this one truth be told………I’ll definitely need a few Mince Pies laced/drenched with Brandy afterwards.

 I so hope she proves me wrong, I blinkin love her Xmas Balls.